-Check respective description of specializations for details about entrance examinations. (pp. 18~28) Apply using Form 2-1 and Form 2-2.
+Check respective description of specializations for details about entrance examinations. (pp. 17~23)

+<Apply using Form 2-1 and Form 2-2>

 Department Specialization Apr.
-2025 Enrollment Capacity Description of specialization Department of Architecture Specialization in Architecture and Urban Culture (Architectural Field Only) A few students Page 18 and Urban Culture Specialization in Architecture (Y-GSA) A few students Page 21 Department of Infrastructure Specialization in Infrastructure and Urban Society (Urban Infrastructure Field Only) A few students Page 25 and Urban Society Specialization in International Infrastructure (IGSI) A few students Page 27
+2025 Enrollment Capacity Oct.
+2025 Enrollment Capacity Description of specialization Department of Specialization in Architecture and Urban Culture (Architectural Field Only) A few students Page17 Architecture and Urban Specialization in Architecture (Y-GSA) Culture Specialization in Culture (Y-GSC) Department of Infrastructure Specialization in Infrastructure and Urban Society (Urban Infrastructure Field Only) A few students A few students Page21 and Urban Society Specialization in International Infrastructure (IGSI) A few students A few students Page23